A fire investigation into the blaze in Stoke-on-Trent on Friday December 22 has found the fire started in an electrical socket.

 Station Manager Martin Weaver said: “This is an extremely serious incident and our thoughts are with the resident and her family at this difficult time.

 “Our fire investigation found that the fire originated in an overloaded plug extension socket in the lounge.
-This incident is stark reminder not to overload plug sockets and to be mindful of electrical safety.
+This incident is a stark reminder not to overload plug sockets and to be mindful of electrical safety.
 Sadly this incident could have been avoided and we are urging residents to check they have not overloaded their sockets and are only using British Safety Approved appliances and extensions.

 “This fire also highlights two factors highlighted in our SAME campaign.
 The campaign aims to make residents aware of the four factors which increase the likelihood of dying in a fire, Smoking, Alcohol, Mobility issues and being Elderly.
-In this case the lady was elderly and had mobility issues which made it difficult for her to escape the property when the fire began.
+In this case, the lady was elderly and had mobility issues which made it difficult for her to escape the property when the fire began.